kaung8khant/miRequest/README.md

 # Chrome Extension with Vite + PDF Generation

-This is a Chrome Extension that handles form inputs and generates PDFs using `pdf-lib`.
+This is a Chrome Extension that handles form inputs and generates PDFs.

 ---